Best Local Movers DC

 Finding the best company for your local move in the Washington D.C area shouldn’t be stressful.
 There are plenty of great companies to assist you with your moving needs.
 You can choose the one that is right for you and avoid getting tangled up with a shady operator by following some commonsense guidelines.

 The first step is to read through a quick tutorial on how D.C area moving companies are regulated.

 - Any move that crosses over a state line is an interstate move, subject to the Department of Transportation jurisdiction, specifically the Federal Motor Carrier Safety Administration.
 FMCSA regulates movers and other trucks as they engage in interstate activities.
 The primary goal is to reduce injuries and fatalities on highways, but FMCSA also has a strong interest in helping consumers avoid fraud.
-In the D.C. area, even a very short move may cross from the District into a nearby state like Virginia or Maryland and thus be considered interstate.
+In the D.C. area, even a very short move may cross from the District into nearby cities like Mclean situated in the states of Virginia or Maryland and thus be considered interstate.